-Ambulance Your cost if you visit a: Be nefits Network provider: Non-network provider: 1. serv vices o cy ambulance or emergency se transportation 20% coinsurance after deductible Covered as an in-network benefit.
-2. amt arra oulanc nged nding rgency licensed e service that is through an physician, as 20% coinsurance after deductible 20% coinsurance after deductible a. nsportation from pital to hospital n: i.
+Ambulance Your cost if you visit a: Ве nefits Network provider: Non-network provider: 1.
+Emergency ambulance services or emergency ambulance transportation or emergency 20% coinsurance after deductible Covered as an in-network benefit.
+2. Non-emergency licensed ambulance service that is arranged through an attending physician, as follows: e service that is through an 20% coinsurance after deductible 20% coinsurance after deductible a. nsportation from Dital to hospital n: i.
 Care for your condition is not available at the hospital where you were first admitted; or ii.
 Required by Medica b.
-Transportation from hospital to skilled nursing facility pital to skilled
+Transportation from hospital to skilled nursing facility oital to skilled